robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <tr>
   <td class='col-md-3'>September 06, 2018</td>
   <td>
-  <a href="/assets/papers/wafr.pdf"> Deep BOO</a> gets accepted to the Algorithm for Robotics Foundation (workshop).
-Archival version would  appear in the "Springer Proceedings
+  <a href="/assets/papers/wafr.pdf"> Deep BOO</a> gets accepted to the Workshop on the Algorithm Foundations of Robotics (WAFR).
+WAFR has an <a href="https://parasol.tamu.edu/wafr/wafr2018/authors.php">"established reputation as one, if not the most, important venue for presenting algorithmic work related to robotics"</a>.
+Archival version would  appear in the <i>Springer Proceedings
-  in Advanced Robotics (SPAR)" series later this year.
+  in Advanced Robotics (SPAR)</i> series.
   </td>
 </tr>